Salsa85/cookie-banner/README.md

 ### Styling

-The banner uses Tailwind CSS classes by default.
+The banner uses plain CSS classes by default.
 You can customize the appearance by:

 1. Publishing the views:
 ```bash